ysyk2021/improving-your-self-care-with-ai-techniques-and-strategies-for-optimal-health-and-well-being/src/chapter-7-3.md

-Addressing Ethical Considerations and Best Practices for AI-Powered Self-Care - Future Developments and Trends in AI-Powered Self-Care
+Future Developments and Trends in AI-Powered Self-Care
 =================================================================================================================================================

 As we have seen in this book, Artificial Intelligence (AI) has the potential to transform self-care by providing personalized health recommendations, tracking fitness progress, assisting with medication management, and improving mental health.
 However, with any new technology comes ethical considerations and best practices that need to be addressed.
 In this chapter, we will explore some of these considerations and best practices and look at future developments and trends in AI-powered self-care.